marvin-cheng/marvin-cheng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Marvin Cheng is a research engineer in the Center for Occupational Robotics Research at NIOSH.
+Her research interests include operation safety of robots in workspaces, human-robot interaction, control system, and cyberphysical systems used for human-robot collaboration.
+He leads the Robotic Research Laboratory in Morgantwon, WV, which investigates operation strategies for robots in various workspaces and mobile sensor networks.
 {style="text-align: justify;"}